umccr/RNAsum/fusions/README.md

 7. A final list of candidate fusions are reported along with their sequence.

-I am installing it in `/data/cephfs/punim0010/projects/Kanwal_Jaffa/`.
+Jaffa installation directory is `/data/cephfs/punim0010/projects/Kanwal_Jaffa/`.

 **Pointers**